Hospital Using Epic Hyperspace

-Clinicians report slow logons, IT pinpoints root cause and permanently fixes issue.
+Citrix Architects Spend Too Much Time Troubleshooting Citrix Clinicians report slow logon times, IT pinpoints root cause and permanently fixes issue.

-The below screen shots were provided by a large non-profit healthcare organization that includes 4 acute care hospitals, over 20 clinics and 5,000 Citrix users.
-The Healthcare IT team received reports from clinicians about slow logon times.
-This document describes how the Citrix engineer used Goliath Performance Monitor to pinpoint and troubleshoot the “Citrix is Slow” complaint and implement a fix action that permanently resolved the issue while reducing logon times by more than 80%.
+The below screen shots were provided by a large non-profit healthcare organization that uses Citrix XenApp to deliver Epic Hyperspace and other business and clinical applications to over 5,000 physicians, clinicians and healthcare workers.
+The Healthcare IT team received support tickets from various end users about slow logon times.
+This document describes how the Citrix engineer used Goliath Performance Monitor to pinpoint and troubleshoot the “Citrix is Slow” complaint and implement a fix action that permanently resolved the issue and reduced logon times for the impacted users by more than 80%.

 Logon Duration Drill Down Identifies Root Cause

-After receiving complaints about long logon times, the Citrix engineer used the session display to sort by logon times and identified a session with a logon time of nearly two minutes (figure 1)– much too long in a hospital setting where clinicians were often logging in to multiple machines as they provided patient care.
+After receiving complaints about long Citrix XenApp logon times, the Citrix engineer used the session display to troubleshoot Citrix connection by sorting logon times.
+They then identified a session with a logon time of nearly two minutes (Figure 1)– much too long in a hospital setting where clinicians were often logging in to multiple machines as they provide patient care in 20-minute increments.

-Figure 1 – Using sort to quicky find sessions with high logon times.
+Figure 1: Using sort to quickly find sessions with high logon times.

-Unlike other tools that only provide high level summary stage details for the logon process, the engineer was able to see the more than 33+ detailed stages provided by Goliath Performance Monitor – even though the session in question was more than a week old.
-This unique level of detail allowed him to quickly identify that 100.4 seconds, 86% of the total logon time was spent on the Brokering Client Validation stage (figure 2-1).
+Unlike Citrix free utilities and other tools that only provide high level summary stage details for the logon process, the engineer was able to see the more than 33+ detailed stages provided by Goliath Performance Monitor – even though the Citrix session in question was more than a week old.
+This unique level of detail allowed him to quickly identify that 100.4 seconds, 86% of the total logon time was spent on the Client Validation stage (Figure 2).

-In two clicks, the engineer was able to both confirm the issue and pinpoint root cause by identifying the exact Delivery Controllers involved in the brokering and client validation process.
-The specific detail provided – including the specific delivery controller involved, focused troubleshooting on the true root cause of the problem.
-The team realized this problem could be solved – and prevented in the future — by allocating more memory to the specific Delivery Controllers during the busy logon hours in the morning.
+In two clicks, the Citrix engineer was able to both confirm the issue and pinpoint root cause by identifying the exact Delivery Controllers involved in the client validation process.
+The specific detail provided – including the specific Citrix XenApp delivery controller involved, focused troubleshooting on the true root cause of the problem.
+The team realized this problem could be solved – and prevented in the future — by allocating more memory to the specific Citrix XenApp Delivery Controllers during the busy logon hours in the morning.

-After making this change, the system showed a reduction of logon times by over 80% during early morning shift hours when most of the logon traffic occurred.
-In addition, proactive alerts were set to track both logon times as well as memory utilization for the Delivery Controllers involved.
-This means that if conditions or thresholds are met in the future, IT will receive an alert and take corrective action before users are impacted.
+After making this change, the system showed a reduction of logon times by over 80% during early morning shift hours when most of the Citrix logon traffic occurred.
+In addition, proactive alerts were set to trigger based on both logon time length as well as memory utilization for the Delivery Controllers involved.
+This means that if these thresholds are breached in the future, IT will receive an alert and take corrective action before users are impacted.